PR & VIDEO CONTENT MANAGER

 Email spoofing is used for malicious activities such as:

-• Spear phishing: Spear phishing can be defined as an email spoofing attack that aims to extract sensitive data from a victim using a very specific and personalized message.
-This message is usually sent to individuals or companies, and it’s extremely effective because it’s very well planned.
+- Spear phishing: Spear phishing can be defined as an email spoofing attack that aims to extract sensitive information from a victim using a very specific and personalized message.
+This email message is usually sent to individuals or companies, and it’s extremely effective because it’s very well planned.

-• Business Email Compromise (BEC): Business Email Compromise (BEC) is a type of targeted scam in which an attacker impersonates a company executive or high-level employee with the intent of defrauding or extracting sensitive data from the company or its partners.
-The end goal of a BEC fraud is to persuade the target to make a money transfer or send sensitive data to the attacker while believing they are executing a legitimate and regular business operation.
+- Business Email Compromise (BEC): Another attack that uses email spoofing is Business Email Compromise (BEC), a type of targeted scam in which an attacker impersonates a company executive or high-level employee with the intent of defrauding or extracting sensitive data from the company or its partners.
+The end goal of a BEC fraud is to persuade the target to make a money transfer or send confidential information to the attacker while believing they are executing a legitimate and regular business operation.

-• CEO fraud: CEO fraud is a particular type of BEC that happens when an employee receives an email that seems to be from their top boss (or CEO), asking you to do something on their behalf and keep it secret.
+- CEO fraud: CEO fraud is a particular type of BEC that happens when an employee receives an email message that seems to be from their top boss (or CEO), asking you to do something on their behalf and keep it secret.

-• Man-in-the-Middle (MITM): A man-in-the-middle attack represents a cyberattack in which a malicious player inserts himself into a conversation between two parties, impersonates both of them, and gains access to the information that the two parties were trying to share.
+- Man-in-the-Middle (MITM): A man-in-the-middle attack represents a cyberattack in which a malicious player inserts himself into a conversation between two parties, impersonates both of them, and gains access to the information that the two parties are trying to share.

 Email spoofing is possible because of limitations in SMTP (Simple Mail Transfer Protocol), a technology responsible for allowing emails to be sent from one person to another.